 Qualifying candidates for this program need to be at least 19 years old, not already hold a high school or equivalent diploma, have a valid Kentucky address, and meet the placement and admission requirements of the institutions within the state’s Community & Technical College System (KCTCS).

-State adult education officials of the Kentucky Postsecondary Education Council said that it’s imperative to create alternative and innovative options beyond the standardized GED test for allowing state residents to demonstrate that they have the competencies, knowledge, and skills at a level comparable to high school graduates and that they are ready to get into college.
+State adult education officials of the Kentucky Postsecondary Education Council said that it’s imperative to create alternative and innovative options beyond the standardized GED test to allow state residents to demonstrate that they have the competencies, knowledge, and skills at a level comparable to high school graduates and that they are ready to get into college.

 There is a growing need for schools to become more nimble, responsive, and flexible in assisting and supporting students in obtaining contemporary skills through accelerated models.
 Creating an effective study plan for exams is key for applicants planning to go on to college.

-Eligible applicants are qualifying for the Commonwealth of Kentucky HSE (High School Equivalency) Diploma when they have successfully completed at least 3 credit hours (of 12 in total) in the following content fields and hold official KCTCS transcripts: Written Communication; Natural Sciences; Social & Behavioral Sciences; and Quantitative Reasoning.
+Eligible applicants qualify for the Commonwealth of Kentucky HSE (High School Equivalency) Diploma when they have successfully completed at least 3 credit hours (of 12 in total) in the following content fields and hold official KCTCS transcripts: Written Communication, Natural Sciences, Social & Behavioral Sciences, and Quantitative Reasoning.